Septra DS Side Effects

 The most frequently reported serious adverse reactions in elderly patients have included severe skin reactions, generalized bone marrow suppression, a specific decrease in platelets (with or without purpura), and hyperkalemia.

-Sulfonamides have rarely been associated with fatal reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias, and hypersensitivity of the respiratory tract.
+Sulfonamides have rarely been associated with fatal reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, other blood dyscrasias, and hypersensitivity of the respiratory tract.

 Adverse reactions to sulfamethoxazole-trimethoprim occur in 50% to 100% of patients with AIDS, compared to approximately 14% in those without AIDS receiving treatment for Pneumocystis jiroveci pneumonia.
 Up to 57% of AIDS patients treated with sulfamethoxazole-trimethoprim require a change in therapy due to adverse effects.